umdenes100/ENES100ArduinoLibrary/README.md

 `void bonusObjective(value)`
 Sends value for a bonus objective.

-`unsigned long updateLocation()`
-Returns: Time elapsed to update the location, or 0 on failure.
-Updates the OSV's location information.
+`void endMission()`
+Alerts the Vision System that you've finished your mission.
+Prevents further code execution on the Arduino.

 `void print(message)`
 Sends a message to be displayed on the Vision System.
 Accepts a String, integer, or double as an argument.